rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 <!-- Will add wingdings in libreoffice /Carol -->

-We're using a `for` loop along with the `lines` method to get each line in turn.
+We’re using a `for` loop along with the `lines` method to get each line in turn.
-Next, let's see if our line contains the search string.
+Next, let’s see if our line contains the search string.
 Luckily, strings have a helpful method named `contains` that does this for us!
 Using the `contains` method looks like this:

-<span class="filename">Filename: src/lib.rs</span>
+<span class=“filename”>Filename: src/lib.rs</span>

 ```rust,ignore
 fn grep<'a>(search: &str, contents: &'a str) -> Vec<&'a str> {